slaclab/pysmurf/README.Docker.md

     -h|--help                      : Show this message.
 ```

-The script will then start an `ipython3` session loading the [pysmurf_startup.py](docker/client/pysmurf_startup.py) script.
+The script will then start an `ipython3` session loading the [pysmurf_startup.py](docker/client/scripts/pysmurf_startup.py) script.
 This script will capture the `epics_prefix` and `config_file` definition passed to the startup script, if any.

 The client needs a location to write data.
 That locations inside the container is `/data/smurf_data`.
 So, you need to have those directories in the host CPU and mount then inside the container.

-On the other hand, pysmurf run in a ipyhton3 session as the **cryo** user.
-If you want to keep the ipython history you need to mount a local directory as `/home/cryo/` inside the container.
+On the other hand, the client application runs in a `ipyhton3` session as the `cryo` user.
+If you want to keep the `ipython3` history you need to mount a local directory as `/home/cryo/` inside the container.

 With all that in mind, the command to run the container looks something like this: